-Our Constitution provides that our board of directors or the chairperson of our board of directors may determine the manner in which the poll is to be taken at each meeting and the manner in which the votes are to be counted.
+Our Constitution provides that all resolutions to be voted on at a general meeting of shareholders shall be decided on a poll.
+Our board of directors or the chairperson of our board of directors may determine the manner in which the poll is to be taken and the manner in which the votes of such poll are to be counted.

-Every shareholder is entitled to one vote for each ordinary share that she or he holds as of the record date for the meeting.
+Pursuant to the Irish Companies Act, where a vote is decided on a poll, each shareholder present in person or by proxy is entitled to one vote for each ordinary share that she or he holds as of the record date for the meeting.
 Voting rights may be exercised by holders of record registered in our share register as of the record date for the meeting or by a duly appointed proxy, which proxy need not be a shareholder.
 Where shares are beneficially owned, meaning that they are held by a bank, broker or other nominee, such bank, broker or other nominee may exercise the rights of the beneficial owners on their behalf as their proxy.
 All proxies must be appointed in the manner prescribed by our Constitution, which permit shareholders to notify us of their proxy appointments electronically in such manner as may be approved by our board of directors.
+Shareholders entitled to more than one vote in a poll do not need to cast all their votes or cast all votes in the same way.

-Our Constitution provides that at any general meeting all resolutions put to the vote of the meeting shall be decided on a poll.
-A poll in respect of the election of the chairperson or on a question of adjournment shall be taken immediately.
-A poll in respect of any other question shall be taken within 10 days from the date of the meeting at which the vote was taken, as the chairperson of the meeting directs.
-Any business other than that on which the poll has been demanded may proceed.
+Our Constitution provides that a poll relating to the election of the chairperson or the adjournment of a general meeting shall be taken immediately.
+A poll in respect of any other question shall be taken within 10 days from the date of the meeting at which the poll was demanded, as the chairperson of the meeting directs.
 No notice is required in respect of a poll not taken immediately.